 The Upper and Lower Circuit

 It takes roughly 2 hours to complete the classic visitor’s route of the site, depending on the speed.
 The route starts and ends at the viewing point and it is the best location to view the entire heritage site.
-The trip usually continues with the Upper Circuit, passing through the Main Temple, the Three Windows Temples, the Main Square, the Sacred Rock, and ends at the entrance of Huayna Picchu.
+The trip usually continues with the Upper Circuit, passing through the Main Temple, the Three Windows Temples, the Main Square, and the Sacred Rock, and ends at the entrance of Huayna Picchu.
 The Lower Circuit covers the lower parts of the Citadel including the Palace of the Mortars, Condor Temple, Sun Temple Royal Tomb, Royal Palace, to Tower.
-Each of these places and attractions shed light and insight into the ways of living, history, ritual, and religion of the Incas.
+Each of these places and attractions sheds light and insight into the ways of living, history, ritual, and religion of the Incas.
 I would like to highlight and introduce every one of them, but the blog would be too long 😛

-Before closing, the site was much less crowded and I could enjoy the quietness with the Citadel for a while.
+Before closing, the site was much less crowded and I could enjoy the quietness of the Citadel for a while.
 I was even greeted by a group of llamas roaming and grazing in the mountainous terrain.

 Make it a 2-day adventure